yjchen0423/myfirst/README.md

 # Python for Data Science
-My note for Python for Data Science
+My personal notes for the book - *Python for Data Science*